johanngerell/jg/doc/jgmock_evolution_slides.md

 <!-- slide -->

 we still do the same test assertions on the same data, but with better locality of the mock logic

 <!-- slide -->

-after writing all four test cases with the new mock functions that use `std::function`, a structural pattern emerges
+after writing all four test cases with the new mock functions that use `std::function` and the auxiliary data that they use, that later gets test-asserted, a structural pattern emerges for the

-  * for the mock functions
+  * mock functions
-  * for their auxiliary data
+  * auxiliary data

 <!-- slide -->